justsvykas/lemon_test/README.md

 # lemon_test
-This is code for model which predicts the category of marble in Turkey and Italy
+This repository is for code of model which predicts the category of marble in Turkey and Italy